craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 then repeats allow for the height and weight questions to be repeated as many times as there are children in the classroom, without knowing this number in advance.

-## 1.4 Response Validation & Form Logic
+## 1d.
+Response Validation and Form Logic
 **response validation** can be applied for text, numeric, and select_multiple questions.
 With numbers, response validation can be based on numeric tests, for example the response captured should be less than or greater than a given fixed value, or another value captured by the form. <br>
 With text, response validation could be used to limit length of a text string, or check if the string is equal to another string or contains a substring.